 Similarly, the evolution of the workplace and society has gradually eliminated the idea of “career”.
 It used to be that we can stay in a job from the day we graduate from school till the day we retire, because what we learned from school was sufficient to last us a lifetime.
 Unfortunately, companies no longer last that long, jobs are no longer relevant in a decade, and companies need to work more closely with partners and competitors alike to stay afloat.

-We are now expected to pick up new skills throughout the duration of our working lives to adapt to the changing employment landscapes, and yet our current education system do not cater to lifelong learning.
+We are now expected to pick up new skills throughout the duration of our working lives to adapt to the changing employment landscapes, and yet our current education system do not cater to lifelong learning and professional development.

 Lastly, in order to survive, companies have to work more closely with other organisations, and they can’t afford to have employees who have a narrow field of vision, a.k.a “not my job scope” mentality.
 Similarly, companies have to constantly evolve to keep up with times.
 Nokia was was good example (both in the positive and negative way).
 They moved from making rubber boots to distributing handphones that almost everyone carried back in the late 90s – a fine example of adaption at its best.
 Yet, they missed the boat of smartphones and ended up having to sell their mobile phone business unit in the span of mere 10 years from its peak in the mobile phone business.